Hi, I’m Rakesh Patibanda – an HCI Researcher and UX Professional.

 Previously, I consulted with 7 Cups, an online mental health service, to design their gamified platform.

-Previously, I co-founded GoLive Games and worked as the Lead User Experience researcher, designing, producing and publishing games.
+Previously, I co-founded GoLive Games and worked as the lead user experience designer and researcher, designing, producing and publishing games.

 “At GoLive Games Studios AG, we publish casual and mid-core strategy MMO and CCG games.
 We strive to bring together three core principles vital to mobile games: Game production, publishing & distribution, and building core engineering platforms.